 Other journalists who want an easier job write anything they possibly can for the PR office of a big company that probably doesn't pay tax.
 If there is nothing else good to write, they write about whether the shoe will rot-down in a compost bin, not whether this thing called "ethical fashion" can produce jobs in a welfare state and reduce poverty.

 If pundits' careers go well, journalists and higher education teachers get to compare the claims of different PR departments from large firms that import stuff from the far east.
-That interest is shared by people from the international aid agencies and consultants in corporate ethics who audit ethical compliance data for the likes of Nike.
+That interest is shared by people from the international aid agencies, and consultants in corporate ethics who audit ethical compliance data for the likes of Nike.
 So pundits for ethical fashion forum can have blind spots.
-They are a bit like the Ancient Regime of France with its god king and court fashions, unaware how little they know about the outside world.
+They are a bit like the Ancient Regime of France with its Office of the God-Queen, unaware of their own ignorance.

-Ethical Fashion Forum - can fashion be fair while there is subsidy for import promotion via this lot - or even London Fashion Week?
+Ethical Fashion Forum - can fashion be fair while there is a subsidy for import promotion via this lot - or even London Fashion Week?

 So this is a second reason why not many shoe factories work in countries like the UK to make you the shoes you first set-out to buy; why vegan shoes might not be fashionable in the way you first expected.
 Governments subsidise imports to reduce inflation.
 Journalists don't report this.
 Factories close, skills are lost.
 If you buy footwear from a country that's doing the right thing, you should feel good in your shoes.

-Another type of payment was intended to put UK designers in the same room as Chinese manufacturers.
-Why?
-I don't know.
-Who authorised it?
-I don't know.
+The scheme was to put UK designers in the same room as Chinese manufacturers.

 £6,275,000 went to Creative Connexions which aimed to earn itself fees by introducing UK designers and manufacturers to Chinese factories.
 That figure looks big:

-The new buzzwords were "ethical fashion", both chosen to avoid definition and beg the question "what is ethical fashion?", which can be answered any way the ethical fashion lobbyist likes.
-For example Ethical Fashion Forum - an organisation that's had UK government subsidies and huge government PR support - has a page warning people not to buy British products on ethical grounds.
+The new buzzwords were "ethical fashion", chosen to avoid definition and beg the question "what is ethical fashion?", which a lobbyis can answer any way they like.
+For example Ethical Fashion Forum - an organisation that's had UK government subsidies and huge government PR support - had a page warning people not to buy British products on ethical grounds.
 It's headed with a "made in Great Britain" tag taken from a shoe factory web site.
 The shoe factory made safety boots, niche market riding boots, and supplied one of the vegan shoe shops.
-It has since closed as a separate manufacturer, and isn't likely to buy any tools for making stylish womens boots or fashionable vegan shoes any time soon.
-So Ethical Fashion Forum has had the a direct documented effect of discouraging vegan fashion and British-made footwear.
+It has since closed as a separate manufacturer, and isn't likely to buy any tools for making stylish womens' boots or fashionable vegan shoes any time soon.
+So Ethical Fashion Forum has had a direct documented effect of discouraging vegan fashion and British-made footwear.
 There's more about them here."

 Ethical Fashion Forum's "Ambassador" in the House of Lords has given free training in ethical fashion PR techniques.